-At 30 June 2019, the consolidated statement Our audit procedures included the following: of financial position included \$290.2m of mine rehabilitation, closure and biodiversity provisions.
+At 30 June 2019, the consolidated statement of financial position included \$290.2m of mine rehabilitation, and biodiversity closure provisions.

 As a consequence of its operations, the Group incurs obligations to restore, rehabilitate and maintain the environment.
 Rehabilitation and biodiversity activities are governed by a combination of legislative requirements and Group policies.